 I also have 2 vinyl EP’s signed that are scheduled for early 2019, and a digital EP with a label from San Francisco called PYT coming out later this year as well.
 There’s a remix of one of the songs being done now and when that’s complete I think we’ll have a release date.

-Giles Dickerson – ‘Other Sides’ will be available tomorrow on Traxsource, 11/9 worldwide.
+Giles Dickerson – ‘Other Sides’ is available to purchase on Traxsource.